 We will explore the hypothesis that muscles can actively extend, namely, that the fibers composing muscle groups can lengthen under the action of neural stimulation.
-I have experimented with this hypothesis over half of the 79 years of my life and am now convinced of its truth.
+I have thought about and experimented with this hypothesis since the mid 1970s and have become increasingly convinced of its truth.
 Until recently, the evidence was mainly experiential, but now it is also supported by ongoing scientific research at Washington State University, led by Dr. Gerald Pollack.
 That research on cellular action provides a mechanism by which muscles can lengthen that corresponds closely to what I and others experience and what I have been describing for decades.

 First, I will explain how I was introduced to the concept of active muscular extension (AME).
 Next, I will respond to questions that have been posed to challenge the hypothesis.
 Next, I will provide some experiential evidence for AME.
 Then, I will summarize a promising mechanism for AME.

 Decades ago, I began to realize that AME was the key to what in T’ai Chi is called jin or “correct strength” (as opposed to li or “awkward strength”).
-This realization greatly expanded my progress in T’ai Chi.
-Read the article on Peng, Jin, and Li.
-I more recently have come to understand that AME beautifully describes an important state in T’ai Chi called kai (open, expanded, activated), which is the yang counterpart to sung (release).
-Read the article on Sung Kai.
+This realization greatly expanded my progress in T’ai Chi (read about Peng, Jin, and Li).
+More recently, I have come to understand that AME beautifully describes an important state in T’ai Chi called kai (open, expanded, activated), which is the yang counterpart to sung (release) (read about Sung Kai).

 Shortly after publication of Tai Chi Dynamics, reviews of it appeared that asserted the scientific impossibility of AME.
 It was stated that muscle-cell activity is fully understood and that it is impossible for muscles to actively extend.
 I was able to answer questions challenging the possibility of AME, but at that time, only experiential evidence was available, and a satisfactory physiological mechanism for AME was lacking.
 I have recently learned of a promising mechanism, which is summarized toward the end of this article.